saucelabs/sauce-connect-docker/README.md

 1. __Start Sauce Connect__

-   It is important that you mount a temp folder so that `wait-for-sc.sh` can detect when Sauce Connect has launched.
+   It is important that you mount a temporary folder so that `wait-for-sc.sh` can detect when Sauce Connect has launched.
 Also make sure that you set `--network="host"` to allow Sauce Connect to access your application in the host machine.
    ```sh
    $ docker run \
        -e SAUCE_USERNAME=${SAUCE_USERNAME} \